castleproject/Windsor/docs/facilities-xml-configuration.md

 ## Default facility configuration

-By default only two attributes must be defined to register facility via XML:
+By default only one attribute must be defined to register a facility via XML:

 ```xml
 <facilities>